mathemandy/ul1/README.md

 - Video Playback does not stop while switching which is a big plus.
 - More improvement can be done on this.

+#### videoPlayer
+- This module was adapted from here - https://github.com/JarvanMo/ExoVideoView
+- Updated to Kotlin and uses latest exoplayer version

+#### UNit Testing
+- i was able to test only the remote, data layer based on time constaints.

+#### CI/CD
+- A Simple Pipeline was created to run build, run the test.
+- Achieved using Github Actions

+#### Linting
+- Linting was setup for the app Module using https://github.com/jlleitschuh/ktlint-gradle
+-  I still need to configure it for other Modules

+#### Hilt
+- Hilt was chosen as the DI choice for this project with time being a factor as it has easy setup with less code and easy to use. i Prefer to use Koin though.

+#### Kotlin Coroutines
+- This was used in the projects for our network calls and aysnc task.
+- their Usage can be found in the viewmodel class.